hiiamboris/red-wiki/[Proposal]-Adding-other-Red-dialects.md

     * Please specify how exactly you think Clojure, Haskell, Erlang and Scala "act" / what they or their approaches have in common and how would you extract it into dialect ?
 * [dialects of different internet languages]
 * Having a language that works with or replaces HTML, CSS and XML families (see W3C Recommendations)
     * Dialects for HTML ands CSS should be relatively simple .
-But are they necessary in (especially pre 1.0) core ?
+But are they necessary in (especially pre 1.0) core ? (in the future, I hope)
 * Having a language that works with or replaces JS, SQL, NoSQL-DB and other languages (see ISO standards)
     * Red already is a nice dialect for Replacing JS (if someday JS gets added as compilation target).
     * Dialect for SQL generation seems _TRIVIAL_ (write it as learning experience; doesn't IMO belong in core, rather into some SQL DB interfacing lib).